 - "We have learned..." - this may be that the news outlet is the first to confirm something as factual but could also mean that they are comfortable reporting something that others are not, mistakes happen and this may turn out to be wrong.

 What you do on social media can have a big impact, especially during times when people are looking for information.
+Have a look at our post on being a positive presence online below.

 Think carefully about what you choose to post about, share or amplify when there's a breaking news story as it can spread quickly.
 It's always better to remain quiet and wait until there are verified facts established.